CopernicaMarketingSoftware/Documentation/Publisher/en/restv3/rest-put-publisher-document-imageblock.md

 # REST API: PUT document imageblock (Publisher)

-A method to update a image block.
+A method to update an image block.
 This is an HTTP PUT method, accessible at the following address:

 `https://api.copernica.com/v3/publisher/document/$id/imageblock/$id?access_token=xxxx`